Fullscreen

 Understanding Tiki Permissions

-After setting the features, setting permissions is the most important part of Tiki administration.
-This page describes the basic concepts in Tiki's permission system and how they interact.
+Along with setting the features, setting permissions is one of the basic aspects of Tiki administration.
+This page describes the basic concepts in Tiki's permission system and how the various aspects interact.
 A complete list of permissions can be found on the Permissions List page.

 How Permissions Work

-• Administrators can create and edit a Groups.
+- Administrators (Admin group members) can create and edit Groups of users.

-• Each Group can have a fully customized access to all site features.
+- Each group can have fully customized access to all site features.

-• Permissions are assigned to Groups, NOT users.
+- Permissions are assigned to groups of users, not to individual users.

-• Administrators can create and edit a Category.
+- Administrators can create and edit a content Category.

-• Objects (after 1.9) can be added to categories.
+- Objects can be added to content categories.

 It is important to understand that Tiki uses several types of permissions:

-• Global permissions: Each site visitor belongs to a Group (such as Anonymous or Registered).
-The permissions you assign to the group define the global permissions for that user.
+- Global permissions: Each site visitor belongs to a Group (such as Anonymous or Registered).
+The permissions you assign to the group define the global site-wide permissions for that user.

-• Category permissions: These permissions define the actions that users can take for objects in a specific category.
+- Category permissions: These permissions define the actions that users can take for objects in a specific content category.

 Permissions are inherited from from the top-down, but override from the bottom-up.